Uncrowded slopes and the centre for some of Europe's best heli-skiing

-Champoluc - a general overview
+Champoluc resort guide - a general overview

-Champoluc is a delightful, unspoilt village lying at the top of the Ayas Valley, below the imposing Monte Rosa mountain chain with its towering peaks and extensive glaciers.
+Champoluc is an unspoilt village lying at the top of the Ayas Valley, below the imposing Monte Rosa mountain chain with its towering peaks and extensive glaciers.
 The village has a handful of shops and is built mainly from wood and stone with slate roofs.
 The Monta Rosa ski area totals 150km of piste, which suits intermediates, but has only three black runs for experts.
 The resort has a reasonable amount for non-skiers to do and a good selection of pizzerias and restaurants.
 If you are looking for a ski holiday in Champoluc expect un-crowded slopes and delicious on-mountain dining.
 Also, it is the centre of some of Europe's best and cheapest heli-skiing.

 We know of some very interesting and unique chalets in Champoluc and hotels in Champoluc, so do get in touch and we can reveal all.